lacounty-isab/workshops/readme.md

 As described on the
 [official ISAB site](http://ccjcc.lacounty.gov/Subcommittees-Task-Forces/Information-Systems-Advisory-Board-ISAB),
-ISAB is a multi-jurisdictional organization serving the justice communities within the county.
+ISAB is a multi-jurisdictional organization serving the justice communities within the County of Los Angeles.
 The ISAB Data Science Committee (IDSC) addresses data science issues faced by the community.
 This repository addresses the issues of skills development.
-It is not intended as an endorsement of any one product or technology.
+It is not intended as an endorsement of any product or technology.

 ## Workshops